scexao-org/first_control/source/instrument_setup.md

 ## Send light to the Photonic Lantern

-On scexao2 computer, execute <br />
+On scexao2 computer, to know the status of the pick off mirror: <br />
+`first_pickoff status`

+To put the pick off mirror in: <br />
 `first_pickoff in`

+To put the pick off mirror out: <br />
+`first_pickoff out`
+also on the scexao2 computer

 ## Optimization procedure
 ### 1. Start the process of flux recording